-A key feature of the MChem programme is that you will complete a substantial original project that will equip you for a successful career as a professional chemist and enable you to fulfil the requirements of the Royal Society of Chemistry for the CChem qualification.
+A key feature of the MChem programme is that you will complete a substantial original project that will equip you for a successful career as a professional chemi

 Your contact hours will vary depending on your module/option choices.
 Full information about contact hours is provided in individual module profiles.